hoangminh2408/FaceRec/README.md

 # FaceRec
 A simple working facial recognition program.
+Forked from vudung45.
+This version was modified for a Smart Doorbell project using the Raspberry Pi.

 ## Installation:
     1. Install the dependencies